petrroll/mff-stuff/umela_inteligence_2/notes.md

     - private value
     - unknown / estimated common value

-- each bidder makes a bid bi, highest bid wins for some price
+- each bidder makes a bid, highest bid wins for some price
 - efficient: the bidder that values it the most gets it

-- truth-relealing auction: when bidders reveal their vi
+- truth-relealing auction: when bidders reveal their vi: how much they value

 - English auction
-    - Starts on some minimum, can bid current + some minimal increment
+    - Starts on some minimum, reapated bids of current + some minimal increment
     - Highest bidder pays his bid
     - Ends when nobody wants to bid anymore

-    - efficient and revenue maximizing if: sufficient number of bidders, no collusion (cooperation to manipulate prices)
+    - efficient and revenue maximizing if:
+        - sufficient number of bidders
+        - no collusion (cooperation to manipulate prices)
     - Properties:
         - Has dominant strategy: keep bidding as long as cost < vi
         - It's not truth revealing: only reveals the lower bound